robfletcher/strikt/site/src/orchid/resources/wiki/expecting-exceptions.md

 ## Asserting failure

-The `failed()` assertion function returns an `Assertion.Builder<Throwable>` so you can chain assertions about the exception itself after it.
+The `isFailure()` assertion function returns an `Assertion.Builder<Throwable>` so you can chain assertions about the exception itself after it.
 For example, combining it with the `isA<T>()` assertion allows testing for specific exception types.

-The `failed()` assertion will fail if the lambda does not throw an exception.
+The `isFailure()` assertion will fail if the lambda does not throw an exception.

-If you just need to test that _any_ exception was thrown you can just use the `failed()` assertion by itself.
+If you just need to test that _any_ exception was thrown you can just use the `isFailure()` assertion by itself.
 For example:

 ```kotlin